Anchor Vault Program: A Deep Dive into Vault Development

 }

-program now offers a complete functionalities necessary for managing user funds in a vault on Solana.
+The anchor_vault program now offers a complete functionalities necessary for managing user funds in a vault on Solana.

 Bingo!
 You've successfully completed the program.
 Your vault system is now ready to roll on the Solana blockchain! 🎉